diogenes25/Sudoku.NetCore/Sudoku.SolveTechniqueDTQ/ReadMe.md

 Complete: 22,085048010973935 %

-Board with removed candidates in Box2
-   1   2   3    4   5   6    7   8   9
+Board with removed candidates 8 and 9 in Box2 (upper right) second and third row 1   2   3    4   5   6    7   8   9
  ┌───┬───┬───┐┌───┬───┬───┐┌───┬───┬───┐
  │   │   │   ││   │   │   ││   │   │   │